lysak-yurii/moodle-mod_coursesearch/README.md

    - **Group results by section**: Enable to organize results by course sections, or disable for a flat list view
 6. Save and display

-### Supported Languages

-- English
-- German
-- Ukrainian

 ### Searching

-1. Open the Course Search activity (or use the embedded search bar)
-2. (Optional) Click **"Filter"** to expand module type options and select specific activity or resource types to search
-3. Enter search terms
-4. Click **"Search"**
-5. Browse results (grouped by sections if enabled, or as a flat list if disabled)
-6. Use pagination controls to navigate through multiple pages of results
-7. Click on any result to navigate to the content
+Open the activity (or use the embedded/floating search bar), optionally click **Filter** to limit results to specific activity types, enter your terms, and search.
+Results appear grouped by section or as a flat list (per the activity setting) and are paginated.
+Click any result to jump to the content.

 ### Highlighting

-When clicking on search results, the plugin automatically:
-- Scrolls to the matched text
-- Highlights the text with a yellow background
-- Expands Bootstrap accordions/collapsible sections if needed

-**Highlighting Modes:**
-- **All Occurrences**: When opening a group activity result (e.g., "Activity Name - 3 matches"), all occurrences of the search term are highlighted and remain visible until you click anywhere on the page
-- **Specific Occurrence**: When opening an individual match from an expanded accordion, only that specific occurrence is highlighted (auto-removes after 3 seconds)

-**Highlighting works on:**
-- Course page (Labels, Sections)
-- Pages, Books, Lessons
-- Wiki pages
-- Forum discussions and posts
-- Glossary entries
-- Database records

-**Highlighting does NOT work on:**
-- H5P activities (content is rendered in an iframe)
-- Folder files (links to file downloads)
+Clicking a result scrolls to the matched text, highlights it with a yellow background, and expands any collapsible sections as needed.
+Opening a grouped result highlights *all* occurrences (until you click away); opening an individual match highlights just that one (for 3 seconds).
+See [Features](#features) for the full list of supported activities.

 ## Performance